isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 	 just make sure to change the cluster name each time as otherwise it will reconfigure existing clusters.
 Make sure that all pods are running before completing the next step with ``kubectl get pods``

-3. Get and store all Ray Cluster info with the following command
+2. Get and store all Ray Cluster info with the following command.
+This command may take a moment to run, and is provided for your convenience.
+If it is taking too long, feel free to do it the manual way shown in the next step.

 	```
 	./source/standalone/workflows/ray/grok_cluster_with_kubectl.sh